 Please avoid a heavy breakfast or a sugar crash, which might make you feel lethargic or upset your stomach during the ACT; you also don't want to faint because you didn't eat anything that morning.

 So what should you do?
 Eat a healthy, balanced breakfast that isn't too heavy or too sugary.

 Register now for Our Flagship ACT Prep Programs,

-It does not matter if you’re brand new to ACT or want to learn advanced strategies.
-This is your hub for ACT knowledge and mastery.
+It does not matter if you're brand new to ACT or want to learn advanced strategies.
+It is your hub for ACT knowledge and mastery.
 Start your ACT Training Now